^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bladder and ureter reflux is one of the most common diseases of the urinary system, especially in children.
+Vesicoureteral reflux is one of the most common diseases of the urinary system, especially in children.

 Epidemiology

-Causes of the vesicoureteral reflux
+Causes vesicoureteral reflux.

-Bladder ureteral reflux is a poly-ietic disease.
+Vesicoureteral reflux is a polyetiological disease.

-The main cause of the primary form of the disease is congenital malformation of the ureteral orifice:
+The main cause of the primary form of the disease is a congenital malformation of the ureteral orifice:

-• doubling of the ureter;
+• duplication of the ureter;

-• paraurectal diverticulum.
+• paraureteral diverticulum.

-Symptoms of the vesicoureteral reflux
+Symptoms vesicoureteral reflux.

-Diagnostics of the vesicoureteral reflux
+Diagnostics vesicoureteral reflux.

 What do need to examine?